Skip to main content

 The Decaying Average formula is a calculation method that places more weight on recently scored materials, allowing for a better measure of growth by rewarding students for how far they’ve come without punishing them for where they started.

-Decaying average displays an objective score that is most indicative of a student's current mastery level.
-Using the word “decay” is actually counter-intuitive, as this calculation method assumes and reflects growth over time.
+Decaying average displays an objective score most indicative of a student's current mastery level.
+Using the word decay is counter-intuitive, as this calculation method assumes and reflects growth over time.

-The most recent observation is determined by the timestamp of the most recent original score, not the most recent score modification.
-For example, if an instructor changes a student's score after having already graded it, the mastery calculation for any aligned objectives would only reflect that modification as the most recent observation if the original score was the most recent.
+The most recent observation is determined by the timestamp of the most recent score modification.
+For example, if an instructor changes a student's score after having already graded it, the mastery calculation for any aligned objectives would reflect that modification as the most recent observation, even if the original score was not the most recent.

-In the Mastery Settings of your course Mastery page, instructors have the option to enter their own decay rate when using the Decaying Average formula.
+Decaying average, the default calculation method for student mastery reporting, uses a decay rate to determine the relative weight of the student’s more recent scores versus earlier ones.
+From the Mastery Settings of your course Mastery page, instructors can enter a decay rate when using the Decaying Average formula.
 The default value for the decay rate in Schoology is 75%.

-Let’s say you evaluate mastery in your course on a four-point scale, and you use the default decay rate of 75% with the Decaying Average calculation.
-You have aligned five assignments to Learning Objective A. Over the period of the course, the student received the following scores on these assignments in chronological order: 2, 1, 3, 4, 3.
-Note that the observations are ordered based on when they were first graded.
+You have aligned five assignments to Learning Objective A. For the course, the student received the following scores on these assignments in chronological order: 2, 1, 3, 4, 3.

-As you can see, this method gives weight to the most recent observation, while gradually allowing for increased “forgiveness” of early scores over time.
+This method weights the most recent observations more heavily while gradually allowing for increased forgiveness of early scores over time.

 JavaScript errors detected